Explore Our Curriculum

 Elective Course | Grades 7–8

 This course introduces students to several different genres of graphic novels.
-The pairing of prose and images build vocabulary and visual skills.
+The pairing of prose and images builds vocabulary and visual skills.
 The class will focus on the literary elements of graphic novels and the way they are constructed.
+Evaluation will be based on the portfolio that students work on throughout the trimester.

 Faculty